notifi-network/notifi-network.github.io/docs/faq.md

 signed message.
 This account is created within the space of the dapp you are calling from.

-#### How is my Personally Identifiable Information (PII), such as email, Telegram ID, and phone number, kept safe?
+#### How is my Personally Identifiable Information (PII), such as email, Telegram ID, Discord ID, and phone number, kept safe?

 Notifi requires users to sign a message that proves they own the wallet address they are connecting with.
 Once verification is complete, communication is done